kaltura/kaltura-player-js/docs/how-to-build-a-plugin.md

 > #### ```destroy()```
 Returns: ```void``` - Runs the plugin destroy logic.

-The player will call this method before destroying himself.
+The player will call this method before destroying itself.

 > #### ```reset()```
 Returns: ```void``` - Runs the plugin reset logic.

 The player will call this method before changing media.
 #
-Second, lets take a look on the `registerPlugin` API.
+Now, lets take a look at the `registerPlugin` API.

 ## Register Plugin API

 > #### `registerPlugin(pluginName, pluginClass)`

 **Parameters**